 Connect the electrode cables to the inner box of the DC stimulator to perform an impedance check [1] and select the stimulation sequence from the Sequence setup dropdown menu [2].

 Talent connecting electrode cables to the inner box.

-SCREEN: Selecting the stimulation sequence from the Sequence setup dropdown menu.

 To conduct the Impedance Check, press the respective button on the stimulator interface [1-TXT].
 Then, disconnect the inner box from the outer box and insert the outer box into the waveguide of the scanner [2-TXT].